Best JSON Repair Tools 2026: Complete Comparison Guide

 Q: Which is the best free JSON repair tool in 2026?A: For LLM output (ChatGPT, Claude, GPT-4o), AI JSONMedic is the strongest free option — purpose-built for AI-generated JSON, fastest TTFB (130ms), and all processing happens client-side.
 For general JSON repair, JSONLint remains the most trusted established tool.

 Q: Do these tools send my JSON to a server?A: AI JSONMedic, DataFormatterPro, JSONLint, and JSON Editor Online all process JSON client-side in your browser.
 Your data never leaves your device.
-Always verify by checking the tool's privacy policy if you're handling sensitive data.
+For a detailed breakdown of which tools are verifiably safe (including the 2026 JSON Formatter Chrome extension adware scandal), see Is Your JSON Formatter Safe?
+The 2026 Privacy Guide.

 Q: What's the difference between JSON repair and JSON validation?A: Validation tells you what's wrong.
 Repair tells you what's wrong and fixes it.
 JSON validators like jsonvalidator.com point to error line numbers.
 Repair tools attempt to reconstruct valid JSON from broken input.
 You need both: repair to fix the immediate problem, validation to confirm the fix is correct.